Yallourn

 The area is now dominated by the Yallourn W Power Station and the vast open-cut brown coal mine, which occupies much of the site where the original town once stood.
 Nearby towns including Morwell, Moe, and Yallourn North offer all everyday services and amenities for remaining residents.
 Yallourn North, just a few kilometres away, holds photographic archives and memorabilia recounting the demolished town's story, with views over Lake Narracan and the wider Latrobe Valley — a landscape forever shaped by coal.

-Yallourn falls under postcode 3825 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Narracan (Eastern Victoria) electorate.
+Yallourn falls under postcode 3825 and is governed by the Latrobe Council (Local Government Area).
+For federal elections, residents vote in the electorate of Monash, while state elections fall under the Narracan (Eastern Victoria) electorate.

 📍 Location